jeaye/blog.jeaye.com/_drafts/android-apps.md

 already](https://www.virusbulletin.com/blog/2018/03/vb2016-paper-wild-android-collusions/).
 This is called *app collusion* and it's more complicated than the above illustration, but it's very much the same principle.

 ### Side-loading

 ### Manual build

 ### iOS
+The Apple store has a much more thorough review process, but the essential problems still remain: apps are distributed as binaries and users have no idea whether it's the binary which the developer intended for them, or the binary which they'd get if they build directly from the source.

+One aspect which makes iOS far worse for security, in this regard, is that the Apple culture is one of proprietary paid apps, not open source software.
+Try finding an open source mail app which supports GPG encryption on iOS, for example.
+As a result of never seeing the source, you don't have the option of building it yourself, so you're really left without much choice.

 ### A path toward reproducibility
 ### A path toward agency